millaizha/adelheid/pcb/README.md

 ### SMD

 All SMD parts are listed in the [BOM](./adelheid.gerber/adelheid.csv) with their corresponding value, label and LCSC number.
-If you opt in for LED backlighting/underglow please make sure to use the correct resistor size in order for your PCB to function.
+If you opt in for LED backlighting/underglow please make sure to use the correct resistor size for your LEDs in order for your PCB to function correctly.
 See [here](#backlighting) for led resistor estimations.

 ### THT